AndrewChildre/code-every-day/README.md

 # Code-Every-Day
-My Attempt at the 100 Days of code challenge.
+My Attempt at the 100 Days of code challenge!